 Do you need a project manager?

-Project managers are integral parts of almost every kind of organization - from small agencies that have one project manager looking after a few projects to multinational IT companies which hire highly defined full-time project managers who are in charge of ambitious projects.
+Project managers are integral parts of almost every kind of organization—from small agencies with only one project manager guiding a handful of projects to multinational IT companies that employ highly specialized project managers placed in charge of ambitious projects.
 If one of these describes your business or any kind of enterprise in between, then the answer is definitely yes.